Xilinx/Vitis_Libraries/quantitative_finance/docs/src/methods/portfolio_optimisation.rst

 Efficient Portfolio
 ===================
-An efficient portfolio is the asset weight distribution that minimises the variance (risk) of the overall portfolio given a required target return.
+An efficient portfolio is the asset weight distribution that minimizes the variance (risk) of the overall portfolio given a required target return.
 It can be calculated as: :math:`\boldsymbol{A_mz_m = b}`

   Where :math:`\boldsymbol{A_m}` is :math:`\begin{bmatrix} 2\boldsymbol{\Sigma} & \boldsymbol{\mu} & \boldsymbol{1} \\ \boldsymbol{\mu^t} & 0 & 0 \\ \boldsymbol{1^t} & 0 & 0\end{bmatrix}`